FCA Buy Now Pay Later regulation to be introduced “as a matter of urgency”

 Given the level of urgency with which the FCA are seeking to establish legislation, BNPL businesses should prepare now to avoid the risk of falling behind.
 Looking at FCA regulatory regimes such as the Senior Managers and Certification Regime (SMCR) may give BNPL firms some idea of what to expect, and the level of time and resource needed to satisfy the requirements.
 The use of legacy systems creates barriers to change and innovation, so BNPL firms need to be thinking about how technology can help them focus on effectiveness and demonstrate that things are working in practice.

 Whatever lies in store for BNPL firms, they cannot let regulatory obligations become a burden and must act now to lay the foundations for operational excellence and compliance with the FCA buy now pay later requirements.
-To read more about how Ideagen software has helped financial services firms meet FCA standards and embed good culture and conduct, download our white paper.
+Read more about risk management in finance by reading one of our latest blogs.